 The application of the historical cost principle can potentially lead to inefficient outcomes for society.
 Firstly, the balance sheet will fail to consider the impact of inflation on purchasing decisions.

 Secondly, in the income statement, costs are matched to revenue without consideration that the goods were purchased previously.
 It implies that sales are matched with outdated costs.
 The major inefficient outcome it leads to is decreased taxable income because of reduced accounting profit.

 1. First-In, First-Out Method (FIFO)

-The FIFO approach dictates that the goods that arrive first are issued first.
+The FIFO approach dictates that the goods that arrive first are sold first.
 The balance sheet presentation positively benefits from FIFO because of higher quality information on inventory valuation.
 It is because the cost of newer goods will better resemble the good’s current value.

 The income statement presentation is negatively impacted because the revenue is matched with an outdated cost.
 FIFO is accepted under GAAP, IFRS, and ASPE.

 The LIFO approach assumes that the goods that arrive last are issued first.
 The balance sheet presentation is negatively affected by LIFO because inventory will be recorded at an outdated cost.

 However, the income statement will contain more accurate information, as the sale of inventory will be matched with a recent inventory cost.
 LIFO is an acceptable accounting practice under GAAP; however, it is not accepted under IFRS and ASPE.